-The Homemaker's Club held their monthly meeting Monday, January 16th, at the home of Mrs. Fred Pfieffer.
+The Homemaker's Club held their monthly meeting Monday, January 16th, at the home of Mrs. Fred eling of old lamps into semi-indirect.

 Mr. Krewatch, a specialist in the Agricultural Engineering Department, from the University of Maryland, gave us a very instructive demonstration on "Better Lighting".
 He emphasized the need of the proper amount of light and showed how to avoid glare, use of lamps that give good light, that good lighting need not be expensive, and facts on eye health.